What To Do When You Are Spiritually Stuck

 In spiritually dry, craggy times we need to keep our heads up.
 We need to be watching for God showing Himself to us.
 We need to look for the miracles He weaves in our lives even in our dry times!

 KNOW THAT VICTORY LIES AHEAD

 Spiritually dry places lead to victory!
-When we go through them we are almost always elevated to higher understanding, a growth in our maturity and a more intimate relationship with the Lord… IF we persevere and cling to Jesus as we walk the paths of dry places.
+When we go through them we are almost always elevated to a higher understanding, a growth in our maturity, and a more intimate relationship with the Lord IF we persevere and cling to Jesus as we walk the paths of dry places.

 Our Christian life was never guaranteed to be an easy one.
 In fact, Jesus tells us just the opposite.
 But, He also tells us that He will be with us and never leave us.

 It’s important to remember that we will take spiritual “wee little walks” in dry places in our time on this earth.
 Because it’s a four-bottle life!

 THOSE WHO KNOW YOUR NAME TRUST IN YOU, FOR YOU, LORD, HAVE NEVER FORSAKEN THOSE WHO SEEK YOU.
 Psalm 9:10

 Wonderful- thank you so much.
 So needed at this moment in time.
 I’m saving it.